 In August 2017, volunteers began to locate and restore abandoned historic cemeteries in town.
-Currently we located and photographed over 60 cemeteries.
-We cut trees and brush in the most overgrown lots and two restoration crews began to repair and reset broken and fallen gravestones.
+Currently, we located and photographed over 60 cemeteries.
+We cut trees and brush in the most overgrown lots and two restoration teams began to repair and reset broken and fallen gravestones.
 The cemeteries need continual upkeep.
 Come lend a hand if you enjoy the outdoors and like to work with your hands.

 In the Beginning

 Christine MacWilliams and Rich Keene met and began to clear trees and brush from the badly overgrown Hotchkiss Cemetery adjacent to the Union Cemetery on Smithfield Road.
 The cemetery comprises over two acres of land.

 Gradually, more volunteers began to join the group and work expanded to other cemeteries.
 Denis Chamberland formed a crew for the cemeteries on Sayles Hill Rd and Iron Mine Hill Rd.
 Soon after, the NSHA adopted the group.

 Photo on left: Christine MacWilliams